claritychallenge/clarity/docs/CONTRIBUTING.md

-Once you have created an issue you can [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) the Clarity repository to your own account and create a branch on which to undertake development.
+Once you have created an issue you can [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) the pyClarity repository to your own account and create a branch on which to undertake development.

 ### Coding Style